awsdocs/aws-transfer-user-guide/doc_source/users-policies.md

 ## Granting ability to only write and list files<a name="write-only-access"></a>

  In some cases, customers want to only offer write access to their Amazon S3 objects\.
 They want to provide access to write/upload and list objects in a bucket, but not read/download\.
-This translates to the Amazon S3 permissions `ListObjects` and `PutOjbect` to perform `ls` and `mkdir` commands using file transfer clients\.
+This translates to the Amazon S3 permissions `ListObjects` and `PutObject` to perform `ls` and `mkdir` commands using file transfer clients\.
 However, when Transfer Family needs to make a `HeadObject` call to either write or list files, it fails with an error of **Access denied**, because this call requires the `GetObject` permission\.

 In this case, you can grant access by adding a policy condition that adds the `GetObject` permission for any objects that end in a **/**\.
 This prevents `GetObject` on files so they cannot be read, while allowing the user to list and traverse folders\.
 The following example policy offers only write and list access to their Amazon S3 buckets \(replace *DOC\-EXAMPLE\-BUCKET* with the actual name of your bucket\)\.